 At Coventry Airport, for example, a number of operators charge £10-£15 per landing on top of dual training rates.
 This can get expensive - especially in the "Circuit" (5-7 take-offs and landings in an hour to practice these procedures).
 And because of noise and air traffic restrictions there, many students have to transit to (and pay for) other arfields to undertake circuit work.

-We do not charge our students for coffee, snacks, home airfield landing/circuit fees, fuel surcharges, barbecues, nor any of the other little “gotcha’s” you may come across.
+We do not charge our students for coffee, snacks, home airfield landing/circuit fees, temporary memberships, barbecues, nor any of the other little “gotcha’s” you may come across.

 What Aircraft Do I Get To Fly?

 You can choose between very stable and classic Piper PA-28's or Cessna 172’s which are both four seaters, or brand-new state of the art composite two-seater trainers with full glass cockpit - the Pipistrel Virus SW121.
 Again, details on our Fleet & Rates page.

 Because the rates are the same for all aircraft at Flightpath, you can try each type and settle on your favorite - consistency of aircraft type is one of the keys to keeping costs down and progress up.

 There are theory tests to complete.
 They cover subjects such as Air Law, Meteorology, Flight Planning etc., and students tend to take them at the appropriate time during the course, rather than all at once.